CS 6730 - Data Visualization Fall 2024

 You are free to choose any visualization tool or tools that you want in order to help create your visualization.
 Since we are studying Tableau this term, it might be a good choice.
 Note that you can even use a combination of tools.

-You will have six main milestones or deliverables.
+You will have five main milestones or deliverables.
 First, you must form your team.
 Second, you must select a topic and data set.
-Third, your team will have the first of two midway project reviews with the professor and TAs, and it will focus on the design goals, intent, and motivation of the design.
-Fourth, the second of the two midway project reviews, will focus on view design drafts and early mock-ups.
-Fifth, you will give a concluding explanation/demonstration of your project to the instructor and TAs at the end of the semester.
+Third, your team will have a midway project review with the professor and TAs, and it will focus on the design goals, intent, and motivation of the design, as well as early design drafts and mockups.
+Fourth, you will give a concluding explanation/demonstration of your project to the instructor and TAs at the end of the semester.
 Finally, you will create a video (3 minutes or less) that explains your visualizations and shows it in action.
 All teams will show their videos in our "Video Extravaganza" during the class' final exam period.

 Important Milestones

-• Week of Oct 16-20 - Midterm Project Review 1.
+• Week of Oct 21-25 - Midterm Project Review 1.
 This milestone is an opportunity for you to discuss your project motivation, intent, and high-level goals in a meeting with the instructor and TAs.
 You should have all your data by this point.
 What type of visualization do you want to design, something for analysis, exploration, communication?
 If it's more analytical, what types of tasks do you seek to support and what questions will your visualization help answer?
 If it's more communicative, what do you want viewers to learn and what insights will it surface?
-This midway project review is an opportunity for your team to get valuable feedback about the progress and direction of the project through a short meeting with the instructor and TAs (~15 minutes).
+Additionally, it is an opportunity for you to present your initial view designs, visualization choices, user interface plans, etc., in order to receive feedback about them.
+You should be creating a variety of design ideas for your visualization.
+Illustrate those design ideas through mock-ups, sketches, and storyboards, and bring those to this session.
+Ultimately, this midway project review is an opportunity for your team to get valuable feedback about the progress and direction of the project through a short meeting with the instructor and TAs (~15 minutes).
 Be prepared to answer many questions about your plans.
 You should prepare a brief initial overview presentation of where things stand (3-4 minutes) and then the session will be dynamic after that, with much Q & A.

-• Dec 6 - System video.
+• Dec 4 - System video.
 Create a 3 minute or less video that describes the problem you addressed and that showcases your visualization.
-We will schedule about a 2-3 hour session, a "Video Showcase" where each team presents its video and has a few minutes available to answer questions about it.
-You will need to provide a link to the video file to the instructor by midnight on Dec 6th, the day before.
+We will schedule about a 2-3 hour session, a "Video Showcase" during our final exam period where each team presents its video and has a few minutes available to answer questions about it.
+You will need to provide a link to the video file to the instructor by midnight on Dec 4th, the day before.
 Do NOT email the actual large video file--Instead, submit it through a Canvas assignment.
 Use mp4 format on the video at least 720p but not bigger than 1080p.

-• Dec 7 2:45pm-5:00pm - Project video showcase.
-We will meet in our normal classroom to view all of the different project videos.
+• Dec 5 2:40pm-5:30pm - Project video showcase.
+We will meet in our normal classroom during our Final Exam period to view all of the different project videos.
 Students will be able to ask questions to the members of different teams about their projects.
+All students are expected to attend.

 Grading

-Once your topic has been chosen, each team is required to meet 1-1 with one of the TAs or the Professor at least once.
+After the midway meeting but before the last week of class, each team is required to meet 1-1 with one of the TAs or the Professor at least once (can be more).
 This can be a very valuable opportunity for you to get feedback about your design and implementation.
 Failure to follow this requirement will result in points being deducted from your project score.
+In general, we encourage your team to frequently meet with the TAs/professor to get feedback.
+It can only help!

 To determine your grade for the project, we will evaluate the overall quality of your project, including all milestones and components.
 It is important that you make progress on the project quickly.
 This is doubly beneficial as it allows more time for your implementation.